dragonFlyAdmin/Lists/README.md

 I've written down the documentation in this repo's [wiki](https://github.com/happyDemon/Lists/wiki)

-It won't be complete until I reach a sable milestone.
+It won't be complete until I reach a stable milestone.